SuperOfficeDocs/superoffice-docs/docs/onsite-setup/web-client/install-netserver.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: install_ns_web_services       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
-description:                    # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+title: install_ns_web_services
+description:
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite                # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

-# Install NetServer / Web services
+# Install NetServer / web services

-Netserver is always installed, but for some scenarios, we recommend it is installed as remote web services.
+NetServer is always installed, but for some scenarios, we recommend it is installed as remote web services.

 ## Before you begin